Holiday shopping gets off to a disappointingly sluggish start - KTVZ

 By Anneken Tappe and Nathaniel Meyersohn, CNN Business

-Americans shopped less than expected in November, new data from the Census Bureau showed Wednesday.
+Americans dialed back their spending in November, new data from the Census Bureau showed Wednesday.

 US retail sales grew by 0.3% in November, a sharp decline from the previous month and less than economists had predicted.